 My husband has been a huge help to me.
 We have learned together how best to cope with my atopic dermatitis.
 He finds so many ways to be a loving and attentive partner.

 He buys me lotions as he knows that I need constant moisturizing.
+My go-to recently has been calming lotion.
 Whenever he goes to the store, he always asks if I need anything.
 As I pretty much double lather my skin all over with the lotion, he assists me with my back as we know it’s not easy moisturizing that part of the body.

 My husband also listens to me.
 He is such a wonderful listener and comes up with good ideas and thoughts.
 He constantly encourages me to drink water, exercise, and be mindful of what I eat in order to help avoid flare ups, but it’s not always easy because we’re both such foodies.